2004 Palau Soccer League

 The 2004 Palau Soccer League was the first season of association football competition in Palau.
 The league was won by Daewoo Ngatpang The league consisted of three rounds of matches, a play-off final and was named the Palau Soccer Association Local League.

 Teams

-Four teams will compete in this inaugural season of the Palau Soccer League.
-All matches will played at the PCC Track & Field Stadium in Koror, home stadium to all the teams.
-This is due to the lack of suitable venues for soccer matches in Palau.
-The teams for 2004 (listed in alphabetical order) are:
+Four teams competed in this inaugural season of the Palau Soccer League.
+All matches were played at the PCC Track & Field Stadium in Koror, home stadium to all the teams.
+This was due to the lack of suitable venues for soccer matches in Palau.
+The teams for 2004 (listed in alphabetical order) were: